jackboberg/spife/docs/topics/middleware.md

 ## What is middleware?

-Knork middleware is a framework of hooks into the behavior of your application.
+Spife middleware is a framework of hooks into the behavior of your application.
 Middleware allows you to control your application's startup/shutdown cycle, request body parsing, and the request/response cycle.
 For example, if your server isn't ready until it can establish a connection to postgres, you could